sdncoder/sdncoder.github.io/wiki/ztnotes.md

 *  greenfield zero trust - what do new deployments need to do to be certified
 *  > what is recipie  - things you have to do with new deployment
 *  path to zero trust
+*  what does final state look like
+*